It' wasn't always the side who one would have expected. I am reminded of a statement by William Lamb, a.k.a. Lord Melbourne:

 The ERG and supporters of a hard (not "no deal") Brexit.

-I remain convinced that the ERG and those who voted against the Theresa May deal because they wanted a harder Brexit were taking a huge risk of ending up with no Brexit at all.
+I am still convinced that the ERG and those who voted with them against the Theresa May deal because they wanted a harder Brexit were taking a huge risk of ending up with no Brexit at all.
 They got what they wanted for three reasons

 1) Boris Johnson

-2) In the end, amazingly to some of us, the hard Brexit supporters turned out to be more pragmatic and have better judgement than the ultra-Remainders and Soft Brexit supporters and to have a better idea of when to declare victory and take what was on the table.
-To be precise, Boris Johnson did, and they had the sense to follow him.
+2) In the end, amazingly to some of us, the hard Brexit supporters turned out to be more pragmatic and have better judgement than the ultra-Remainers and soft-Brexit supporters and to have a better idea of when to declare victory and take what was on the table.
+To be precise, Boris Johnson did, and the Brexiteers had the sense to follow him.

-But although I think the DUP deserve a massively more sympathetic hearing than they ever get from the mainstream British press or political class, most of whom understand Ireland even less well than they understand quantum physics (e.g. not at all), the fact remains that the DUP massively overplayed their hand.
+But although I think the DUP deserve a much more sympathetic hearing than they ever get from the mainstream British press or political class, most of whom understand Ireland even less well than they understand quantum physics (e.g. not at all in either case), the fact remains that the DUP massively overplayed their hand.

-A government which was effectively at their mercy has transformed into one which does not need them in the slightest and is nearly as fed up with the DUP as they are with Boris Johnson.
-This is not healthy, but I don't see it being put right any time soon.
+A government which was effectively at their mercy has transformed into one which no longer has the slightest need for DUP votes and, worse, is nearly as fed up with the DUP as the DUP are with Boris Johnson.
+This is not at all healthy, and I hope that the government will pay attention to the needs of Northern Ireland, but I don't see it the problem being put right any time soon.

 JO SWINSON and the Liberal Democrats.